-The company-wide implementation of the TRM solution led to several rapid, significant improvements enabled by a resilient network of test capabilities producing visibility across the company that can be leveraged to reduce costs and increase speed.
+The company-wide implementation of the TRM solution led to several rapid, significant improvements.
+The “one company synergies” vision became reality.
 The results below include all categories of test capabilities.
 Some of the benefits include:

-- The cultural transformation from hoarding to collaboration is underway with assets being shared across the global network
+- The cultural transformation from hoarding to collaboration opened the possibility for synergy

 - Overall utilization increased to > 55% resulting in a significant improvement to the ability to fund new projects

-- Over 40% location-consolidation on targeted capabilities where Centers of Excellence were established and managed using Scireo®
+- Over 40% location-consolidation on targeted capabilities managed using Scireo®

 - Reduced equipment downtime over 30% with robust maintenance protocols